levienk/StarBattleX/README.md

 # Star Battle

-This project includes both client and server code for the Star Battle game.
+This project includes both client and server code for StarBattle X.

 ## Prerequisites
 Before you begin, make sure you have installed:
 - Docker
 - Java Development Kit (JDK) 17
-- Gradle

 ## Getting Started with Star Battle